thexavier666/youtube-mp3-split/README.md

 4. **CRUCIAL PART**
 	* Create a time stamp file in a `.csv` file format with separator as `|`
 	* I have supplied a sample time stamp file for the above URL.
 The name of the file is `song_list.csv`
-	* Make sure to create a NULL row as shown in the sample file.
-The NULL row denotes when the song ends.
-	* If you don't create this row, the last song won't be created.
 5. Use the following command

 	`python3 time_split.py song_list.csv big_file.mp3 "Marvel83" "Back To The 80s - Best of Synthwave And Retro Electro Music Mix"`